tcallen3/emu8/README.md

 written to `stderr`.
 Further debugging can be accomplished using `gdb(1)` to examine program state during execution of a given ROM.

+# DEPENDENCIES

+In order to compile successfully, this code requires the SDL2 libraries to be present on the system, along with the Boost program_options library.

 # OPTIONS

 The `--help` option prints a simple summary of the command line arguments and